algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-07-28

+Epiphany still with me.
+Though half the things I have are just proof of concepts, and need serious amounts of cleanup before I can push them, I now have an UI that allows me to edit the keymap on my Model01.
+Supports all the markup that can be added on a keymap.
+Can't write new macros or anything, but it can display them, rearrange their location, and so on.

+I hope to have it cleaned up and pushed over the course of the next few days.

+# 2018-07-27

+Had an epiphany, with regards to Chrysalis.
+A rewrite is happening.
+Pushed a few building blocks to GitHub.

 # 2018-07-25

 Went through some of the issues I haven't replied to yet, and made plans for Friday, to catch up with reported bugs.
 Mostly around OneShot and Lock LED handling - the latter is pretty important for NumPad too.